pamlane/streamsx.documentation/docs/beamrunner/objstor.md

      <img src="/streamsx.documentation/images/beamrunner/objectstorageresult.jpg" alt="Result file shown in the object storage bucket" width="700" />

-     **Remember**: Whether the job is successful or not, it continues to run on the Streaming Analytics service to allow for inspection by the Streams Console.
-When you are done with the tutorial, make sure to use the Streams Console to cancel any jobs you started.
+     **Remember**: Whether the job is successful, it continues to run on the Streaming Analytics service to allow for inspection by the Streams Console.
+When you are done with this tutorial, make sure to use the Streams Console to cancel any jobs that you started.